-TABLE 6-21: GENERAL COMMERCIAL AND MIXED-USE BUILDING

-Materials Primary Materials Secondary Materials Accent / Trim Materials Brick, unpainted.
-Stone, Any of the Primary Materials may be used as Secondary Materials Any of the Primary or Secondary Materials may be used as an accent material Wood trim (or equal or better simulated material) Glass Metal Siding and Roofing unpainted (or equal or better Architectural Metal Panels or Tiles simulated material).
-Color Concrete Concrete Masonry Unit - Integrally Horizontal Wood Clapboard (or equal or better simulated material) Precast stone, or wood moldings or similar architectural details (or equal or better simulated material) tinted and textured Wood shingles (or equal or better simulated material) Stucco (or equal or better simulated material)
+TABLE 6-21: GENERAL COMMERCIAL AND MIXED-USE BUILDING MATERIALS Primary Materials Secondary Materials Accent / Trim Materials Brick, unpainted.
+Stone.
+Any of the Primary Materials may be used as Secondary Materials Glass Metal Siding and Roofing Any of the Primary or Secondary Materials may be used as an unpainted (or equal or better simulated Architectural Metal Panels or Tiles Color Concrete Wood trim (or equal or better simulated material) material).
+Concrete Masonry Unit - Integrally tinted and textured Horizontal Wood Clapboard (or equal or better simulated material) Wood shingles (or equal or better simulated material) Precast stone, or wood moldings or similar architectural details (or equal or better simulated material) Stucco (or equal or better simulated material)

 - 5. Material Changes.
 Except for accent materials, changes in the façade material shall only occur at horizontal expression lines.
 Alternatively, changes in the material may occur at differentiated structural bays that meet the horizontal massing requirements above. - 6.
 Equal or Better Simulated Materials.
 Where "equal or better" simulated materials are permitted, they shall only be permitted by the Director as an Administrative Adjustment according to procedures and criteria in Article 2.
-The Director shall use the following additional criteria:
+The Director shall use the following additional criteria: - (a) The proposed material has an identical physical appearance as the material it intended to simulate, including color and texture, as perceived from any public spaces surrounding the property; - (b) The material presents benefits in addition to cost savings, such as reduced maintenance, or enhanced durability and performance; - (c) The material has a demonstrated track record of successful application and use that will result in equally long-lasting and sustainable appeal of the neighborhood as that of the permitted materials; and